cribest7890/wizard/README.md

 **not** need Java installed) or as a plain executable JAR.

-This project is a full GUI re-implementation of an original bash installer script, generalised to work across the Linux/freedesktop ecosystem instead of assuming Arch Linux specifically.
+This project is a full GUI re-implementation of an original bash installer script, generalised to work across the Linux/freedesktop ecosystem.

 > **Linux only.** This application intentionally does not support Windows or macOS.